 Tips For Shopping In Bali

-Here is a list of Bali shopping tips.
+If you are done with reading about where to shop in Bali, this next phase deals with a list of Bali shopping tips.
 Read through it carefully.
-Make sure that you keep this list handy with you when you visit Bali so that you can indulge in retail therapy hassle-free:
+Make sure that you keep this list handy with you when you visit Bali so that you can indulge in retail therapy hassle-free and find the best shopping places in Bali:

 - Make sure you carry a lot of cash and change with you, since not all stores in Bali accept Debit or Credit Cards.